 - Use of forceps or vacuum

-Delivery via c-section is a relatively safe surgical procedure, but entails a higher risk of complications as it is far more invasive.
-The most common disorders associated with this surgery are blood clots in your legs or lungs, anesthesia related nausea, and bowel movement problems (ileus).
+A delivery via C-section is a relatively safe surgical procedure but entails a higher risk of complications as it is far more invasive.
+The most common disorders associated with this surgery are blood clots in your legs or lungs, anesthesia-related nausea, and bowel movement problems (ileus).

 Many new mothers experience postpartum depression after delivery.
 She may experience feelings of extreme sadness.
 A variety of factors can cause this change in mood.

 - Changes in hormone levels